Ishant14/Master-Hibernate/README.md

         return jdbcTemplate.query("select * from person", new BeanPropertyRowMapper<Person>(Person.class));
     }

 provided the entity in this Person class must have the same member name as we are expecting to get in the result.

+>In Hibernate , simple native query are written using the tables in the database whereas the JPQL(Java Persistent Query Language ) are written using the Entities we create.